-KANSAS CITY, Mo. & OVERLAND PARK, Kan. — In this edition of Ask the Experts, FOX4 is talking with Dr. Thomas F. Bembynista about caring for foot pain, specifically heel pain and plantar faciitis.
+KANSAS CITY, Mo. & OVERLAND PARK, Ks. –In this edition of ask the experts Fox 4 News is talking with dr. Thomas bembynista about caring for foot pain especially heel pain and plantar fasciitis

 Heel pain and plantar fasciitis is a common problem.
 It’s normal to have heel pain in the morning.
-When the first occurs stretching and wearing shoes and using over-the-counter arch supports can be beneficial to help get rid of the problem.
-If after 60 days or so the pain is really intense, we can consider treatment generally conservative treatment is successful 98% of the time with the use of low-grade steroid injections from the side of the heel to reduce inflammation with a cold spray and use custom-made Orthotics.
+When the first occurs stretching and wearing shoes and using over-the-counter arch supports can beneficial to help get rid of the problem.
+If after 60 days the pain has not resolved we can consider treatment which is highly successful 98% of the time with the use of low-grade steroid injections from the side of the heel to reduce inflammation with a cold spray and use custom-made Orthotics.